pirouzmehmandoost/para/src/lib/targetRegistry/TargetRegistry.md

 **Removed:** A target is permanently gone.
 Either:
 - The former parent (`parentUUID`) is no longer in the scene graph, OR
-- The target is no longer in the `targets` array (the consumer dropped it between renders).
+- The target is no longer in the `_targets` map (the consumer dropped it between re-registrations), OR
+- The consumer explicitly calls `removeTarget(uuid)`.

 Removed targets are cleaned up immediately.
 No pending state.

 ### Why `parentUUID` must be stored at promotion time

 The `removed` event fires after `child.parent = null` (Three.js `Object3D.remove()`, line 816).
-By the time the registry's `_handleRemoved` listener runs, `event.target.parent` is `null`.
+By the time the registry's `_makeRemovedHandler` listener runs, `event.target.parent` is `null`.
 The only way to check whether the former parent is still in the scene graph — and therefore distinguish demotion from removal — is to have stored the parent's UUID beforehand.

 ### Demotion vs. removal — the heuristic

-When `_handleRemoved` fires for a tracked target:
+When `_makeRemovedHandler` fires for a tracked target:

 1. Look up the stored `parentUUID` for this target.
 2. Call `scene.getObjectByProperty('uuid', parentUUID)` to check if the former parent is still in the scene graph.
-3. Check if the target is still in the `targets` array.
+3. Check if the target is still tracked: either `_activeFilter` is non-null (filter mode) or the UUID exists in `_targets` (array mode).
-4. If the parent exists AND the target is still in `targets` → **demote**.
+4. If the parent exists AND the target is still tracked → **demote**.
 Register an `added` listener on the target.
 5. Otherwise → **remove**.
 Clean up the entry entirely.

 Note: `scene.getObjectByProperty()` is O(N).
 This call happens inside a `removed` event handler, which fires during React's commit phase — not per frame.
 The O(N) cost is acceptable here because removals are infrequent.
 The per-frame hot path (`useFrame`) never calls `getObjectByProperty`.